qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 - "Recall the steps of a Deep Learning workflow"
 - "Explain why it is important to test the accuracy of Deep Learning system."
 - "Identify the inputs and outputs of a Deep Learning system."
-- "Test that we've correctly installed the Keras, Seaborn and Sklearn libraries"
+- "Test that we have correctly installed the Keras, Seaborn and Sklearn libraries"
 keypoints:
 - "Machine learning is the process where computers learn to recognise patterns of data."
 - "Artificial neural networks are a machine learning technique based on a model inspired by groups of neurons in the brain."